e-Spirit/javascript-content-api-library/README.md

 ## Legal Notices

-FSXA-API is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
+JavaScript Content API Library is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
-The FSXA-API is subject to the Apache-2.0 license.
+The JavaScript Content API Library is subject to the Apache-2.0 license.

 ## Methods